marcosandremsfilho/Faculdade/Prog_C/Prog_1_ano/Jogo_Pokemon/README.md

 # Jogo_Pokemon;
 ##### Translating the code name is "Pokemon_Game".

-#### > The current code was made for the subject programming techniques, attended in the Federal University of Itajubá - UNIFEI.
+#### > The current code was made for the programming techniques subject , attended in the Federal University of Itajubá - UNIFEI.

 #### > The current code refers to a game based in the "pokemon" game.
 The game starts randomizing the elements of the map that has 20 x 20 of size, the elements can be, water, fire, earth, wind, fire and electricity, making the game more dynamic and with more elements that increase the complexity  of the game.
 Beyond the map, the user will choose what 5 pokémons that he want and the 5 pokémons of the masters that he will fight.
 The masters will be generated in a random way around the map.